 More information on development assistance in Solomon Islands.

-ACIAR’s program in the PICs embraces Fiji, Solomon Islands, Vanuatu, Samoa, Tonga, Kiribati and Tuvalu.
+Australian Centre for International Agricultural Research (ACIAR) program in the south Pacific embraces Fiji, Solomon Islands, Vanuatu, Samoa, Tonga, Kiribati and Tuvalu.
 Agriculture, forestry and fisheries sustain many households in these countries and supply the majority of livelihoods, as well as food security.
 The ACIAR strategy works towards underpinning the competitiveness and security of these sectors.
 Women, in particular, have a central role in household food gardening; tree crop production; and marketing of horticultural, tree crop and fisheries products.
 To achieve sustainable change, ACIAR will help develop innovative approaches that engage, empower and invest in women.
 Transforming these agricultural, fisheries and forestry systems into sustainable income-generating activities through improved productivity and marketing will enhance food security and self-reliance, and reduce poverty.

 Direct Aid Program (DAP)